-- Invest in business-driven poverty eradication activities (e.g., develop living wage policy)
+- Invest in business-driven poverty eradication activities, such as developing a living wage policy.

 11. Sustainable cities and communities

-- Jointly develop and/or participate in a sustainable community that brings together relevant stakeholders through a common and neutral platform to jointly analyze, discuss, and act on urban functionality, resilience, and sustainable development
+- Jointly develop and participate in a sustainable community that brings together relevant stakeholders through a common and neutral platform to jointly analyze, discuss and act on urban functionality, resilience and sustainable development.

 12. Responsible consumption and production

-- Significantly reduce waste and ensure that any unavoidable waste is utilized to the fullest degree (e.g., organic waste as fuel or fertilizer).
+- Reduce waste significantly and ensure that any unavoidable waste is utilized to the fullest degree, such as organic waste as fuel or fertilizer.

 13. Climate action